-The recently found Walthamstow Guardian Report of ‘Baa Baa’ – and of the Drama Club’s future plans – has now been added to this part of the website.
+See the Walthamstow Guardian Report of ‘Baa Baa’ – and of the Drama Club’s future ‘post school’ plans!

 In the period following the re-organisation of Secondary Education in the Borough, and the consequent closure of Markhouse School, there was clearly a good deal of ‘behind the scenes’ discussion taking place about the future use of the premises – with, it would seem, Stan Raynor, the Warden of the nearby Marsh Street Youth Centre, doing his very best to ensure that it would continue to serve the young people of the area – and doing so with obvious success!

 The Guardian’s ‘Teenage Theatre’ report also confirms the formation of a ‘Parents & Supporters’ Committee.

 This was the first screening of ‘Three’s A Crowd’ which was created, devised and produced by the members of Markovian Films under the direction of Peter Kett and filmed at the former Battersea Park Fun Fair in London – just a few years before it was destroyed by fire and closed down.
 The full version of the film can be seen on the Website link to ‘Markovian Films’